qt/qtdeclarative/README.md

 - Imagine style - a designer-friendly style based on image assets
 - Material style - a style based on the Google Material Design Guidelines
 - Universal style - a style based on the Microsoft Universal Design Guidelines
+- Windows style - a style that looks native on Windows
+- macOS style - a style that looks native on macOS

 More information can be found in the following blog posts: